SOC 2 vs ISO 27001: What’s the Difference and Which Standard Do You Need?

 Both SOC 2 and ISO 27001 are highly respected security frameworks that will strengthen customer confidence in your organization's security posture.
 Both require a significant commitment in terms of time, money, and effort to achieve.
 And both will help ensure your organization has best-in-class security practices in place.

-The most important factor for deciding between SOC 2 and ISO 27001 will come down to what your target market expects and requires.
+Ultimately, the most important factor for deciding between SOC 2 and ISO 27001 will come down to what your target market expects and requires.
 What are your customers asking for?
-You’ll also want to consider the scope of controls, cost, and project timelines.

 Many organizations see the value in attaining both a SOC 2 report and ISO 27001 certification — especially since a good number of requirements and controls overlap.